pvavra/temp-ipsy/docs/open-science/research-data-management/publish.md

 For a more comprehensive presentation of pre-registration refer to [Nosek et al, 2018](https://www.pnas.org/doi/10.1073/pnas.1708274114).

-You can pre-register your research in the pre-registration page at [center for open science](https://www.cos.io/initiatives/prereg)
+You can pre-register your research in the [center for open science](https://www.cos.io/initiatives/prereg) website.

 ## Registered reports